nicholasyyu/TinyApp/README.md

 # TinyApp

 TinyApp is a full stack web application build with Node and Express that allows users to shorten long URLs.
+You will also be able to check creation date for shorten URLs, and "click" counter will help you to track people's interests.

 ## Final Product